MichaelBaram/CalfCrypt_public/README.md

 - Displays detailed errors if needed
 - Data loss prevention : the user has to clearly elect to delete any file
 - Protects agains padding oracle attack on CBC encryption
+- The user can choose to run the tests only
+- The user can choose to store the key in a text file

 >The journey is the reward - S.J.